coderofsalvation/coderofsalvation.github.io/_posts/2016-06-01-selfaccelerating-social-innovation-accelerator-vol-3.md

 <div class="message">
   Hi!
 In this ramble I will share my thoughts on, how the corporate- and social innovation-world could be shaped, using softwareworld-practices.
-  I tried to answer the question: *"How to design an bottom-up selfaccelerating SI accelerator, like a fractal"*, without having in-depth knowledge about SI at all :)
+  I tried to answer the question: "How to design an selfaccelerating SI co-creation accelerator, like a fractal", without having in-depth knowledge about SI at all :)
 </div>